kedare/nxos-rs/README.md

 # How to use rust on NX-OS

-As NX-OS is building using older versions of Linux and libc, the rust application you are building need to be compiled with the following target : `i686-unknown-linux-musl`
+As NX-OS is building using older versions of Linux and libc, the rust application you are building need to be compiled with the following target : `x86_64-unknown-linux-musl`.
+Make sure you other libraries have no specific dynamic dependencies (openssl, etc...)